Prohibited and permitted foods and products

 ● Natural products: Brewer’s yeast (unless the packaging states: “presence of gluten”).

-However, if you must follow – or have a child follow – such a diet, we strongly advise you to establish it in detail with a nutritionist or dietitian who will answer all the practical questions you may ask yourself. and which will provide you with all the details you need on certain commercial products about which you may have doubts.
+However, if you must follow – or have a child follow – such a diet, we strongly advise you to establish it in detail with a nutritionist or dietitian who will answer all the practical questions you may ask yourself. and which will provide you with all the details you need on certain commercial products regarding which you may have doubts.

 VERY IMPORTANT TO KNOW